ashmangla/The_AIM_CertChallenge/report.md

 ## 🔄 Evolution: Changes & Improvements in Second Half

-After initial development and testing, we made several critical improvements based on evaluation results and user experience considerations:
+After initial development and testing, made several critical improvements based on evaluation results and user experience considerations:

 ### **1. Switched from Fixed to Semantic Chunking**